 If this applies to you, contact us to obtain form VDZ‑458.0.1‑V, QST Instalments.

 You can use one of the following forms to calculate the amount of your instalment payments:

-You can make your payment in any of the following ways:
+You can make your instalment payments in any of the following ways:

 - by mail (return the remittance slip of form FPZ-558-V, GST/HST and QST Instalments, in the envelope provided, along with a cheque or money order).

 If the amount of GST or QST to be remitted is $10,000 or more, you are required to make your payment electronically, unless electronic payment is impossible due to special circumstances.